 Who Is Ben Bernanke?:

-Ben Shalom Bernanke was appointed Chairman of the Board of Governors of the Federal Reserve System in 2006 replacing Alan Greenspan.
+Ben Shalom Bernanke was appointed Chairman of the Board of Governors of the Federal Reserve System on February 1, 2006, replacing Alan Greenspan.
 Congress appointed Bernanke for his knowledge of how monetary policy contributed to the Great Depression and his belief in inflation targeting.

-He created many innovative Fed tools to prevent a global depression during the credit crisis.
+He created many innovative Fed tools to prevent a global depression in the early stages of the banking crisis.
 He led the Fed in taking on new roles, such as bailing out Bear Stearns and the $150 billion bailout of insurance giant AIG.
 The Fed loaned $540 billion to money market funds to stop a global panic.

 Why Is Bernanke Important to the U.S. Economy?:

-Federal Reserve Chairman Bernanke is responsible for guiding monetary policy for the U.S. economy.
+Federal Reserve Chairman Bernanke was responsible for guiding monetary policy for the U.S. economy.
 This was more critical through the last decade, as fiscal policy became hamstrung by the national debt.
-As the spokesperson for the Fed, Bernanke is often seen as the country's premier economic expert, and his words can sway the stock market and the value of the dollar.
-For this reason, Ben Bernanke is the most important person in the U.S. and, therefore, the global economy.
+As the spokesperson for the Fed, Bernanke was the country's premier economic expert, and his words swayed the stock market and the value of the dollar.
+During his tenure as Fed Chair, Ben Bernanke was the most important person in the U.S. and, therefore, the global economy.

 What Is the Role of the Federal Reserve Chairman?: